 Meanwhile, experts cite several best practices in developing sanctions policy:

 - Develop a well-rounded approach.
 An effective strategy often links punitive measures, like sanctions and the threat of military action, with positive inducements, like financial aid.
-Some point to the Libya strategy adopted by the United States and its allies in the late 1990s and early 2000s that balanced diplomatic carrots and sticks to persuade then-Libyan President Muammar al-Qaddafi to forswear WMDs and stop supporting terrorism.
+Some point to the Libya strategy adopted by the United States and its allies in the late 1990s and early 2000s.

 - Set attainable goals.
 Sanctions aimed at regime change or that offer the target little recourse except what it believes would be political suicide are likely to fail.
 Many cite the U.S. embargo on the Castro regime as a cautionary tale.

 - Build multilateral support.
-Of course, the more governments that sign on to (and enforce) sanctions the better, especially in cases where the target is economically diversified.
+The more governments that sign on to (and enforce) sanctions the better, especially in cases where the target is economically diversified.
 Sanctions against South Africa’s apartheid regime in the 1980s, Saddam Hussein’s Iraq in the 1990s, or on Iran and Russia today would not be nearly as powerful without multilateral support.

 - Be credible and flexible.
 The target must believe that sanctions will be increased or reduced based on its behavior.
 In 2012, the Obama administration responded to major political reforms in Myanmar by easing some financial and investment restrictions.
-However, White House officials stressed that other sanctions remain in place to keep Myanmar from backsliding.
+It ended the sanctions program in 2016.

-This study by Security Council Report (2013), an independent non-profit, provides an explanatory guide on the fundamentals of UN sanctions.
+This study by Security Council Report, an independent non-profit, provides an explanatory guide on the fundamentals of UN sanctions.

-In Treasury’s War (2013), former senior Bush administration official Juan Zarate pens a definitive account of how “financial warfare” developed into a major component of U.S. foreign policy following the 9/11 attacks.
+In Treasury’s War, former senior Bush administration official Juan Zarate pens a definitive account of how “financial warfare” developed into a major component of U.S. foreign policy following the 9/11 attacks.